Denes-Lab/ClustFinder/README.md

 ####this step is to make the merging easier####

-#https://stackoverflow.com/questions/56716292/using-awk-to-merge-unique-rows-based-on-column-one and modified by HK to make it tsv

 #FS  is any single character as input field separator; a is an array taking the value stored there
 #each input line uses array "a" to store the first field ($1) of each line under the key of the second field ($2).
 FS=field separator
 #END indicates that this code block should be executed after all input has been processed; END does a loop to iterate over the keys of the array "a".